Gastonia High School

 Gastonia High School is a historic high school building located at Gastonia, Gaston County, North Carolina.
 It was designed by Hugh Edward White and built in 1922–1924.
-It is a five-story, heavily ornamented "E"-shaped Tudor Revival style red brick school.
+It is a five-story, heavily ornamented E-shaped Tudor Revival-style red brick school.
 It has a flat roof with parapet and features a four-bay projecting frontispiece and two-story, elegantly finished, auditorium.
 It has a six bays long and three bays wide addition built in 1955.

+In 1955, the school was renamed Frank L. Ashley High School.
+Ashley High School's last graduating class was in 1970.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the York-Chester Historic District.